wwood/singlem/README.md

 ```

 ###Calculating beta diversity between samples
 As SingleM generates OTUs that are independent of taxonomy, they can be used as input to beta diversity methods known to be appropriate for the analysis of 16S amplicon studies, of which there are many.
 We recommend [express beta diversity](https://github.com/dparks1134/ExpressBetaDiversity) (EBD) as it implements many different metrics with a unified interface.
-For instance to calculate Bray-Curtis beta diversity, convert your OTU table to unifrac format using the EBD script `convertToEBD.py`, and then use `ExpressBetaDiversity` to convert the unifrac format into ebd format, and calculate the beta diversity metric:
+For instance to calculate Bray-Curtis beta diversity, convert your OTU table to unifrac format using `singlem summarise`, use the EBD script `convertToEBD.py` to convert the unifrac format into ebd format, and calculate the diversity metric:
 ```
 singlem summarise --input_otu_table otu_table.csv --unifrac otu_table.unifrac
 convertToEBD.py otu_table.unifrac otu_table.ebd